connorslike/CJSlike.github.io/projects/project-1.md

   <img class="ui image" src="../images/pong4.png">
 </div>

-The purpose of this project was to learn basic programming and video game design using the EZ java library.
-The project itself was ment to practice implenting live commands and practice basic syntax and command line programming.
+This is a game I developed in my ICS 111 class, which was an introduction to basic programming.
+The main purpose for this program was to introduce the class to programming in java and learn basic command line structure.

-Overall the pong game was a goood way for students to learn the benefits of using runtime command line arguments.
+The majority of this program is created through the use of functions from the EZ library.
+The EZ library was a library created by the TA for the class in order to create a simple way for students to create a simple GUI while introducing them to the java environment.

 You can watch the game played on [Youtube](https://www.youtube.com/watch?v=Iy7d7j49Gvs).